lyssieth/Opportunity/Magic/Elements/Void.md

 One can summon Elaran from the Void Plane.
 However, they cannot stick around very long, simply because they do not wish to.

 Elaran's unique effects and abilities will be described in their own file.

+### Void Wings

+ONe can create prehensile feathered wings out of pure Void magic.
+They can be used as normal wings, or modified and moved freely to attack or defend.

 <sub>Author's Note: there are more abilities under the Blessing, but I need to work on them more.</sub>